zeux/zeux.github.io/_posts/2020-01-22-learning-from-data.md

 However, studying the data is very powerful, and sometimes the machine can look for patterns on our behalf.
 This can be used to validate theories we have - it's really fascinating to have the optimization process discover that something you thought to be true about the problem is, indeed, as far as we know, true! - and to discover theories we don't yet have.

 Optimization algorithms in particular are an incredibly effective tool to have in the toolbox.
-A lot of attention is on deep learning and study of differentiable programs these days, but even if you don't know too much about how the target function behaves, and you can't run the learning algorithm on a large cluster of GPUs, it's still possible to leverage the data to come up with satisfying answers.
+A lot of attention is on deep learning and study of differentiable programs these days, but even if you don't know too much about how the target function behaves, and you can't run the learning algorithm on a large cluster of GPUs, it's still possible to leverage the data to come up with enlightening answers.

 [^1]: A necessary disclaimer: I'm not a machine learning expert.
 It's entirely possible that this article misuses some terms and that some analysis and conclusions here are wrong.
 You have been warned.
 [^2]: For example, it's tempting to always pick the triangle that shares two vertices with the last emitted triangle; this can result in strip-like order which tends to be inefficient in the long run since it produces long strips of triangles and each vertex ends up being transformed twice on average for regular meshes.
 [^3]: Of course if you optimize the mesh for a FIFO cache of a size that's too large, the results are going to be substantially worse than expected - however, the variation between cache sizes isn't that high in practice.
 [^4]: Sorry, Tom, it's your fault for not coming up with a short algorithm name.
-[^5] Thanks to theagentd from [Java-Gaming.org](http://www.java-gaming.org/index.php?topic=37837.msg361895#msg361895) for the idea
+[^5]: Thanks to theagentd from [Java-Gaming.org](http://www.java-gaming.org/index.php?topic=37837.msg361895#msg361895) for the idea
-[^6] I used to scoff at OpenMP because of the lack of control and the focus on parallel for loops that tends to be insufficient when doing complex parallelization at scale, but it turns out that I just didn't have the right problem.
+[^6]: I used to scoff at OpenMP because of the lack of control and the focus on parallel for loops that tends to be insufficient when doing complex parallelization at scale, but it turns out that I just didn't have the right problem.
 For this task a few OpenMP pragmas turned a serial program into a scalable parallel program with minimal effort.
-[^7] Hopefully this doesn't violate the terms of service for using preemptible instances?
+[^7]: Hopefully this doesn't violate the terms of service for using preemptible instances?
 Hey, it was all for science and I paid for this out of my pocket.
-[^8] If I am being honest, I mostly did this to gather data for this blog post.
+[^8]: If I am being honest, I mostly did this to gather data for this blog post.
-[^9] I am sorry if this isn't making too much sense but this post is getting long, and the details of index codec are best left for another day.
+[^9]: I am sorry if this isn't making too much sense but this post is getting long, and the details of index codec are best left for another day.
-[^10] Also the resulting triangle sequence results in more compressible vertex data as well!
+[^10]: Also the resulting triangle sequence results in more compressible vertex data as well!
 But this discussion is also best left for another day.